Docker for AWS frequently asked questions (FAQ)Estimated reading time: 7 minutes

 If you are using the

 10.0.0.0/16 CIDR in your VPC.
 When you create a docker network, you need to pick a subnet (using

 docker network create —subnet option) that doesn’t conflict with the

 Which AWS regions does this work with?

 Docker for AWS should work with all regions except for AWS US Gov Cloud (us-gov-west-1) and AWS China, which are a little different than the other regions.

 How many Availability Zones does Docker for AWS use?

 Docker for AWS determines the correct amount of Availability Zone’s to use based on the region.
-In regions that support it, we will use 3 Availability Zones, and 2 for the rest of the regions.
+In regions that support it, we use 3 Availability Zones, and 2 for the rest of the regions.
 We recommend running production workloads only in regions that have at least 3 Availability Zones.

 What do I do if I get

 KeyPair error on AWS?

 As part of the prerequisites, you need to have an SSH key uploaded to the AWS region you are trying to deploy to.
 For more information about adding an SSH key pair to your account, refer to the Amazon EC2 Key Pairs docs.

 Where are my container logs?